Eulith/eulith-dex-arb-strategy/README.md

 Importantly, this program will lose money when it tries to execute an arb where the total gas required is higher than the gas limit.

 # Instructions
+1. Update pip to latest `pip install --upgrade pip`
-1. Run `pip install -r requirements.txt`, the main library here is eulith-web3
+2. Run `pip install -r requirements.txt`, the main library here is eulith-web3
-2. Set wallet details in `config.py` (lines 26 & 27)
+3. Set wallet details in `config.py` (lines 26 & 27)
-3. Copy/paste your refresh token in `config.py` on line 30
+4. Copy/paste your refresh token in `config.py` on line 30
-4. (optional) Set the network you wish to send transactions to, default is mainnet (line 29)
+5. (optional) Set the network you wish to send transactions to, default is mainnet (line 29)
-5. Fund your wallet with USDC
+6. Fund your wallet with USDC
-6. Run `python3 test_small_usdc_trades.py`; keep in mind web3.py needs python -v 3.9 or lower
+7. Run `python3 test_small_usdc_trades.py`; keep in mind web3.py needs python -v 3.9 or lower

 # Your Next Steps
 We're providing you with the infrastructure and some foundation code to run your own strategies.
 Because we do not trade ourselves (it would be a conflict of interest), we haven't done the reserach and improvements required to make this code profitable - that is your job.